BobbieGoede/nuxt-mail/README.md

 - 📨 Send emails using `useNuxtApp().$mail` or the `useMail()` composable
 - ⚙️ Generated types based on configuration for type inference
-- 📫 Uses `nodemailer` under the hood
+- 📫 Uses `nodemailer` from within a server route

-Adds email sending capability to your Nuxt app.
-Adds a server route, an injected variable, and uses nodemailer to send emails.

 <!-- /DESCRIPTION -->